Saying they ‘share a mind,’ male triplets all pursue nursing degrees - NewsBreak

 “COVID also gave us the opportunity, for me and Luke, at least, to take a … course to become firefighters.
 Then we took an EMT course, as well,” explained Andrew.

-Less than 15% of registered nurses in the United States are men.
+Less than 15 percent of registered nurses in the United States are men.

 “If schools make it easier for people to obtain a degree, I think we’ll see more and more,” explained associate professor Maria Krol, who said despite the low numbers, men are joining on.
 “Having a male president of the American Nurses Association has really brought to light that men have a place in nursing and that they should consider it.”